rwharton/specmap/README.md

 # specmap
-Script to make plots of periodic RFI
+Script to make plots of periodic RFI.

+De-disperses data to DM=0 pc/cc, and calculates the power spectrum for short time chunks (def: 60 sec) of data.
+Will produce four plots showing the spectum vs time: the full range out to Nyquist, 0-300 Hz, 0-100 Hz, and 0-30 Hz.
+Will also produce a list of frequency peaks above a given threshold.

 ## Requirements